Emerald Dragon

 Emerald Dragon (エメラルドドラゴン, Emerarudo Doragon) is a role-playing video game developed by Glodia and released for multiple platforms in Japan.
-It was first launched for NEC Corporation's PC-8801 and PC-9801 home computers on December 22, 1989, followed by conversions for the X68000 (released on December 6, 1990), MSX2 (released on December 26 of the same year), and FM Towns (released on May 28, 1992).
+It was first launched for the NEC PC-8801 and PC-9801 home computers on December 22, 1989, followed by conversions for the X68000 (released on December 6, 1990), MSX2 (released on December 26 of the same year), and FM Towns (released on May 28, 1992).
 Developer Alfa System later produced console versions of the game for the PC Engine in Super CD-ROM² format (released on January 29, 1994) and the Super Famicom (released on July 28, 1995).
 The game features characters and locations based on Zoroastrian mythology.